openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Error Response {#batch-credential_error_response}

-The Batch Credential Issuance Endpoint responds with a HTTP status code 4xx in case of an error.
+The Batch Credential Issuance Endpoint MUST respond with a HTTP status code 4xx in case of an error.

-Note: the Batch Credential Request either succeeds or fails entirely.
+The Batch Credential Request either succeessfully issues all requested credentials or fails entirely if there is even one credential failed to be issued.

 # Deferred Credential Endpoint {#deferred-credential-issuance}

-This endpoint is used to issue a Credential previously requested at the Credential endpoint or or Batch Credential Endpoint in case the Credential Issuer was not able to immediately issue this Credential.
+This endpoint is used to issue a Credential previously requested at the Credential endpoint or Batch Credential Endpoint in case the Credential Issuer was not able to immediately issue this Credential.

 ## Deferred Credential Request {#deferred-credential_request}